roikonen/scalablemodeling/docs/index.md

 ![](assets/images/why_what_how_dark.png#only-dark)

 Scalable Modeling serves as an opinionated bridge from WHY to HOW, with primary focus on the WHAT.
 By investing in conceptual modeling before implementation, you iterate faster and cheaper.
 Changing a diagram is typically orders of magnitude easier than refactoring production code.
 CEQS provides guardrails for the HOW, ensuring your implementation choices support scalability.

-## Your Journey Ahead

-This methodology isn't about upfront complexity or building features you don't need yet.
-It's about choosing patterns and structures that naturally accommodate growth.
-You can start with a simple implementation and evolve it incrementally as your requirements change.

-Whether you're starting a new project or looking to refactor an existing system, Scalable Modeling provides the conceptual tools to make evolution easier.
-When your system needs to handle more load or complexity, you'll have an architecture that can adapt rather than one that must be rebuilt.

 ## License For Using the Pictures